Table of Contents

 Some cases of knee dislocation may undergo spontaneous reduction which might lead to the missing of associated injuries to the popliteal artery and peroneal nerve.
-This necessitates the physician to examine every case of suspected knee dislocation for any neurovascular interruption.
+It becomes necessary for the physician to examine every case of suspected knee dislocation for any neurovascular interruption.
 Palpation of the dorsalis pedis, posterior tibial arteries, capillary refill and examination for skin color and temperature, as well as a bilateral sensory examination of both limbs.

 Complications of Posterior Knee Dislocation

 Posterior knee dislocation is the most common type of knee dislocation associated with vascular injury.
 Interruption of the blood supply to the leg may lead to acute ischemia, gangrene, and amputation.
-Compartment syndrome may also complicate temporary interruption of arterial supply with swelling of the leg and pain with stretching of the muscles.
+Compartment syndrome may also complicate temporary interruption of arterial supply with swelling of the leg and pain with stretching of the muscles which may occur after surgical therapy before 2 weeks of knee dislocation.
 Deep vein thrombosis is also common and can complicate the dislocation.
 Foot drop is the result of common peroneal nerve injury lateral to the knee joint.
-Late complications of the knee joint involve joint stiffness, pseudoaneurysm formation, muscular atrophy, inadequate management with instability and arthritis.
+Late complications of the knee joint involve joint stiffness, joint arthrosis, chronic pain, injury to the popliteal artery, pseudoaneurysm formation, muscular atrophy, inadequate management with instability and arthritis.